 For students interested in the natural world.
 Promotes an in-depth look at a wide variety of topics in science, including geology, botany, astronomy, zoology, ecology, and archeology.
 Consists of 15 hours of lecture plus an appropriate field trip.
 Participants should gain an interdisciplinary understanding of science and nature.
 May be repeated for up to six credits toward graduation.

-Addresses the geological component of the Natural History Course taught in conjunction with BIOL 2070 at the Capitol Reef Field Station during the summer months.
-Teaches students about the rocks and strata of the area, the processes that mold the landscape, and the relationships between the physical and biological aspects of the ecosystem, including humans.
-Provides an intense, hands-on field course where faculty and students participate together in a natural setting.
-Requires students to live and learn at the field station for most of the course.
+Integrates the teaching of geological and biological systems of the southwestern deserts.
+Discusses the ecology and geology of unique desert ecosystems; the rocks and strata providing the foundation of the landscape; the evolutionary and geological processes that mold the landscape and the species within it over time; and, the relationships between the physical and biological aspects of the ecosystem, including humans.
+Provides an intense, hands-on field course where faculty and students participate together in daily activities in a natural setting.
+Is held for part of the time on the UVU main campus and part of the time at the Capitol Reef Field Station.
+Requires students to live and learn at the field station for approximately 1/3 of the course.